 Subord.
 Subord.
 Subord.
 Subord.
-Subord.
-1 lssuer MünchenerHyp MünchenerHyp MünchenerHyp MünchenerHyp MünchenerHyp 2 Unique identifier (e.g. CUSIP, ISIN or Bloomberg identifier for private placement) N / A N / A N / A N / A N / A 3 Governing law(s) of the instrument German German German German German 4 Transitional CRR rules Tier 2 5 Post-transitional CRR rules Tier 2 6 Eligible at solo/(sub-)consolidated/solo & (sub-)consolidated level Solo Solo Solo Solo Solo 7 Instrument type (types to be specified by each jurisdiction) Subord. liabilities 8 Amount recognised in regulatory capital (currency in million, as of most recent reporting date) 2.1 0 2.7 0.3 2 9 Nominal amount of instrument 10 0.2 9 1 4.5 9a Issue price 10 0.2 9 1 4.5 9b Redemption price 10 0.2 9 1 4.5 10 Accounting classification Liability Liability Liability Liability Liability 11 Original date of issuance 19.01.10 27.04.10 03.07.09 03.07.09 25.03.10 12 Perpetual or dated Dated Dated Dated Dated Dated 13 Original maturity date 19.01.21 27.04.21 05.07.21 05.07.21 25.03.22 14 Issuer call subject to prior supervisory approval Tax-related Tax-related Tax-related Tax-related Tax-related 15 Optional call date, contingent call dates and redemption amount N / A N / A N / A N / A N / A 16 Subsequent call date, if applicable N / A N / A N / A N / A N / A
+1 Issuer MünchenerHyp MünchenerHyp MünchenerHyp MünchenerHyp 2 Unique identifier (e.g. CUSIP, ISIN or Bloomberg identifier for private placement) N / A N / A N / A N / A 3 Governing law(s) of the instrument German German German German 4 Transitional CRR rules Tier 2 Tier 2 Tier 2 Tier 2 5 Post-transitional CRR rules Tier 2 Tier 2 Tier 2 Tier 2 6 Eligible at solo/(sub-)consolidated/solo & (sub-)consolidated level Solo Solo Solo Solo 7 Instrument type (types to be specified by each jurisdiction) Subord. liabilities Subord. liabilities Subord. liabilities Subord. liabilities 8 Amount recognised in regulatory capital (currency in million, as of most recent reporting date) 0.9 0.1 1.1 0.1 9 Nominal amount of instrument 9 1 4.5 0.2 9a Issue price 9 1 4.5 0.2 9b Redemption price 9 1 4.5 0.2 10 Accounting classification Liability Liability Liability Liability 11 Original date of issuance 03.07.09 03.07.09 25.03.10 07.07.10 12 Perpetual or dated Dated Dated Dated Dated 13 Original maturity date 05.07.21 05.07.21 25.03.22 07.07.22 14 Issuer call subject to prior supervisory approval Tax-related Tax-related Tax-related Tax-related 15 Optional call date, contingent call dates and redemption amount N / A N / A N / A N / A 16 Subsequent call date, if applicable N / A N / A N / A N / A

 Subord.
 Subord.
 Subord.
 Subord.
-Subord.
-17 Fixed or floating dividend/coupon Fixed Fixed Fixed Fixed Fixed 18 Coupon rate and any related index 5.67 5.07 6.71 6.71 5.57 19 Existence of dividend stopper If non-compliant with legal equity capital requirements 20a Fully discretionary, partially discretionary or mandatory (in terms of timing) Mandatory Mandatory Mandatory Mandatory Mandatory 20b Fully discretionary, partially discretionary or mandatory (in terms of amount) Mandatory Mandatory Mandatory Mandatory Mandatory 21 Existence of step up or other incentive to redeem N / A N / A N / A N / A N / A 22 Non-cumulative or cumulative N / A N / A N / A N / A N / A 23 Convertible or non-convertible No No No No No 24 If convertible, conversion trigger(s) N / A N / A N / A N / A N / A 25 If convertible, fully or partially N / A N / A N / A N / A N / A 26 If convertible, conversion rate N / A N / A N / A N / A N / A 27 If convertible, mandatory or optional conversion N / A N / A N / A N / A N / A 28 If convertible, specify instrument type convertible into N / A N / A N / A N / A N / A 29 If convertible, specify issuer of instrument it converts into N / A N / A N / A N / A N / A 30 Write-down features Yes Yes Yes Yes Yes 31 If write-down, write-down trigger(s) Insolvency, insolvency proceedings or proceed- ings to avoid insolvency 32 lf write-down, full or partial Total and partial Total and partial Total and partial Total and partial Total and partial 33 If write-down, permanent or temporary Permanent Permanent Permanent Permanent Permanent 34 If temporary write-down, description of write-up mechanism N / A N / A N / A N / A N / A 35 Position in subordination hierarchy in liquidation (specify instrument type immediately senior to instrument) non-subordinated liabilities non-subordinated liabilities non-subordinated liabilities non-subordinated liabilities non-subordinated liabilities 36 Non-compliant transitional features N / A N / A N / A N / A N / A 37 If yes, specify non-compliant features N / A N / A N / A N / A N / A
+17 Fixed or floating dividend/coupon Fixed Fixed Fixed Fixed 18 Coupon rate and any related index 6.71 6.71 5.57 5.1 19 Existence of dividend stopper If non-compliant with legal equity capital requirements 20a Fully discretionary, partially discretionary or mandatory (in terms of timing) Mandatory Mandatory Mandatory Mandatory 20b Fully discretionary, partially discretionary or mandatory (in terms of amount) Mandatory Mandatory Mandatory Mandatory 21 Existence of step up or other incentive to redeem N / A N / A N / A N/A 22 Non-cumulative or cumulative N / A N / A N / A N/A 23 Convertible or non-convertible No No No No 24 If convertible, conversion trigger(s) N / A N / A N / A N / A 25 If convertible, fully or partially N / A N / A N / A N / A 26 If convertible, conversion rate N / A N / A N / A 27 If convertible, mandatory or optional conversion N / A N / A N / A N / A 28 If convertible, specify instrument type convertible into N / A N / A N / A 29 If convertible, specify issuer of instrument it converts into N / A N / A N / A N / A 30 Write-down features Yes Yes Yes Yes 31 If write-down, write-down trigger(s) Insolvency, insolvency proceed- ings or proceedings to avoid insolvency 32 If write-down, full or partial Total and partial Total and partial Total and partial Total and partial 33 If write-down, permanent or temporary Permanent Permanent Permanent Permanent 34 If temporary write-down, description of write-up mechanism N / A N / A N / A N / A 35 Position in subordination hierarchy in liquidation (specify instrument type immediately senior to instrument) Non-subordinated liabilities Non-subordinated liabilities Non-subordinated liabilities Non-subordinated liabilities 36 Non-compliant transitional features N / A N / A N / A 37 If yes, specify non-compliant features N / A N / A N / A N / A